purnelldj/ml_template/README.md

 ## usage

-The main entry point is in [src/traintest.py](src/traintest.py), you can use it from the command line by typing
+The main entry point is in [src/traintest.py](src/traintest.py), you can use it from the command line as follows

 ```
 traintest model=resnet dataset=eurosat_rgb